Stingless bee: Bees as pets

-Belonging to the same group, the jatai (Tetragonisca angustula), the marmelada (Frieseomelitta varia), and the moça-branca (Frieseomelitta doederleini) are intermediate in size between those very small species and the European bee.
+Belonging to the same group, the jataí (Tetragonisca angustula), the marmelada (Frieseomelitta varia), and the moça-branca (Frieseomelitta doederleini) are intermediate in size between those very small species and the European bee.
 They are very adaptable species; the jataí, and can be reared in many different regions and environments, being quite common in most Brazilian cities.
-The jataí can bite when molested, but its jaws are weak, and in practice they are harmless, while the marmelada and moça-branca usually deposit propolis on their aggressors.
-Producing up to 1.5 liters (0.4 US gallons) of honey a year, their honey is considered among the best from stingless bees.
-In fact, the jataí was one of the first species to be kept by home beekeepers.
-Their nests can be easily identified in trees or wall cavities by the wax pipe they build at the entrance, usually guarded by some soldier bees, which are stronger than regular worker bees.
+The jataí can bite when disturbed, but its jaws are weak, and in practice they are harmless, while the marmelada and moça-branca usually deposit propolis on their aggressors.
+Jataí is one of the first species to be kept by home beekeepers.
+Their nests can be easily identified in trees or wall cavities by the yellow wax tube they build at the entrance, usually guarded by some soldier bees.
 The marmelada and moça-branca make a little less honey, but it is denser and sweeter than most from other stingless bees and is considered very tasty.

-Maya stingless bees of Central America
+Central America

 The stingless bees Melipona beecheii and M. yucatanica are the primary native bees cultured in Central America, though a few other species are reported as being occasionally managed (e.g., Trigona fulviventris and Scaptotrigona mexicana).
 They were extensively cultured by the Maya civilization for honey, and regarded as sacred.
 They continue to be cultivated by the modern Maya peoples, although these bees are endangered due to massive deforestation, altered agricultural practices (especially overuse of insecticides), and changing beekeeping practices with the arrival of the Africanized honey bee, which produces much greater honey crops.